tamalerhino/kube-lab/setup-alpine.md

 ...|...

-Lets go ahead and set a static address, again replacing it with your config for each server open `/etc/network/interfaces` and replace the line that says `iface eth0 inet dhcp` to:
+Lets go ahead and set a static address, again replacing it with your configuration for each server open `/etc/network/interfaces` and replace the line that says `iface eth0 inet dhcp` to:
 ```bash
 iface eth0 inet static